alumbreras/alumbreras.github.io/_posts/2018-09-03-NMF_Lee_Seung.md

 $$

 Recall that the updates are supposed to minimize the KL divergence between the approximation and the true matrix.
-To monitorize this, let us code a function that computes the KL divergence:
+To monitorize this, let us code an R function that computes the KL divergence:

     #' @title Compute the KL divergence
     #' @param A first matrix